<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1264012490284679&amp;ev=PageView&amp;noscript=1">

 A degree in conflict resolution studies provides students with the theoretical background, skills, and practical tools to manage conflict effectively in a variety of settings.
 Conflict resolution programs are designed to teach students how to identify, analyze, and resolve conflicts in a peaceful and productive manner.

-A Master's in Conflict Management and Resolution (MS-CMR) is the perfect next step for those seeking a more specialized understanding of the field.
-The MS-CMR degree program at Kroc School empowers students to develop advanced knowledge and skills in the field of conflict resolution and provides opportunities for specialized training in various areas.
+A Master's in Conflict Management and Resolution (MSCMR) is the perfect next step for those seeking a more specialized understanding of the field.
+The MSCMR degree program at Kroc School of Peace Studies empowers students to develop advanced knowledge and skills in the field of conflict resolution, providing opportunities for specialized training in various areas.

 Through a curriculum that emphasizes experiential learning, students of peace studies and conflict management learn multiple approaches to effectively manage and resolve conflict, graduating with a readiness to transform conflict into positive change through conflict analysis, intervention design, negotiation, mediation and facilitation and dialogue.

-Kroc School MS-CMR graduates make a global impact through careers in public and private sectors, as well as intergovernmental organizations and nonprofits.
-Learn more about the MS-CMR program through the lens of recent alumni.
+Kroc School MSCMR graduates have a global impact through their careers in the public and private sectors, as well as intergovernmental organizations and nonprofits.
+Learn more about the MSCMR program through the lens of recent alumni.

-By investing in conflict resolution training and education, you will learn to foster a culture that encourages constructive conflict and embraces conflict as a necessary driver of positive change.
+By investing in conflict resolution training and education, you will develop the skills to foster a culture that encourages constructive conflict and views conflict as a necessary catalyst for positive change.
 Together, we can transform conflict into an opportunity for growth and create organizations that thrive on diversity of thought and promote collaboration, productivity, and innovation and allow individuals to contribute their skills in more harmonious and collaborative environments.

 Request More Information